 The monster is speaking to Robert Walton the captain of the ship and the man who tried to save his creator which he became friends with for a short time in his least days on earth.
 The monster says he wished he had met the one who created him when he wake up or came to life for the first time but he ran off without even giving him a name .the monster had to learn to live in the world alone and it soon realized people treated him badly, people would run away from him, attacked him just because of how he looks.
 The monster even says ‘’would love me for the excellent qualities which I was capable of unfolding ‘’because it saw how people judged him based on looks.
-It was innocent at first, we see this when the creature found a hut next to Delacey family cottage, he observe this family and it see they were sad because they were poor and it secretly helped them.
+It was innocent at first, we see this when the creature found a hut next to Delacey family cottage, he observes this family and it see they were sad because they were poor and it secretly helped them.
 That were the creature felt he was alone and needed a family or someone to love him like his creator.
 The creature learns French, history from Felix who was teaching his fiancé Safie and he learned with them, through a crack on the cottage.
 It learned that people were not as good as he thought.
 The creature could write and read so it read the diary of how Frankenstein on how he created him.
 He was angry of how ugly he created him to be, but he still had hope that the Delacey will accept him as they were a lovely family and refugee to this country. unfortunately he was wrong because when introduced himself to the old man , he talked to him because he was blind .however his children could see, when they came along the girl fainted, the other one run of and the boy hit him with the stick , the monster ran back to his hut and set the cottage on fire out of angry.
-The monster knew he had to found his creator, because he had a required to ask for.
-At his way to found his create he saw a little girl drowning and try to help her but the man appears and attack the monster just because of how it looks.
-He got angry and declared war to human kind.
+The monster knew he had to find his creator, because he had a required to ask for.
+At his way to found his create he saw a little girl drowning and try to help her, but the man appears and attack the monster just because of how it looks.
+He got angry and declared war to humankind.